Whimsy Stick

 Weeks to new pattern

-Flirt Pole for Attention Seeking Dogs: Satisfy the Drive on Your Schedule
+Attention Seeking Dogs: Satisfy the Drive on Your Schedule

-Attention seeking behavior is demand behavior.
+Attention seeking is demand behavior.
 The dog has learned that pestering produces interaction.
-However, the reason the dog needs that interaction so desperately is usually because the predatory drive has no other outlet.
-The demanding behavior is the dog’s attempt to initiate the engagement their brain is craving.
-They’re not being manipulative.
-They’re being unfulfilled.
+But the reason the dog needs that interaction so desperately is usually because the predatory drive has no other outlet.
+The same drive pattern fuels puppy demand behavior.
+For the puppy framework, see how to tire out a puppy.

 The Scheduled Drive Outlet That Stops Demands

-A flirt pole for attention seeking dogs works by providing the high-value, structured, handler-directed interaction the dog is seeking, but on your terms and your schedule.
 When the dog gets a complete predatory sequence daily at a predictable time, the constant demanding between sessions decreases because the underlying need has been met.

 • Run sessions at the same time daily to build predictability